mikeyaworski/Utility-Discord-Bot/docs/AWS-Instructions.md

 # Hosting it on an AWS EC2 instance

-These instructions describe a process for manually hosting the bot on GCE.
+These instructions describe a process for manually hosting the bot on AWS.
 This will not have automated deployments.

 ## Startup